How to Ask for Payment in an Email so Customers Reply

 In fact, 62% of people said they felt “happy” to respond to an email that was personalized to them.
 So, if you want to increase your reply rates, it’s time to get personal.

-If you keep all of your customer data in one central place, you can simply add personalization tags into your email templates that will auto populate when writing to customers.
+If you keep all of your customer data in one central place, you can simply add personalization tags to your email templates that will auto-populate when writing to customers.
 This way you can tailor the messages to them—increasing the chances of a response—with minimal work on your part.

 3. Make it easy for customers to pay